autistic-symposium/ethernaut-foundry-framework-solutions-sol/test/06/README.md

 <br>

-* in this challenge, we leverage an attack surface generated from implementing the low-level function `delegatecall` (from opcode `DELEGATECALL`) to become `owner`.
+* in this challenge, we become `owner` by leveraging an attack surface generated from implementing the low-level function `delegatecall` (from opcode `DELEGATECALL`).

 <br>